Tara-Biddle/CFG-SQL-Project/README.md

 This project was voted joint best project of our cohort (50 students).

 ## Deployment
-To explore this project first run the 'Final Project Lawyers Firm.sql' script in MySQL Workbench to create and fill the database.
-The 'Final Project DB Diagram.mwb' and '.sql' files can then be explored to show a relational database diagram and run queries respectively.
+To explore this project first run the 'OrderBySQL DB Creation.sql' script in MySQL Workbench to create and fill the database.
+The 'OrderBySQL DB Diagram.mwb' and 'OrderBySQL Queries.sql' files can then be explored to show a relational database diagram and run queries respectively.